TiKVaWeb/WhatsUp-req-bot/README.md

 Only age and education are used for qualification, but the gender value is stored alongside the other responses for future use.

+The `survey` command expects a CSV file containing one phone number per line.
+The bot sends a welcome message, asks all questions and, if the answers match the criteria, replies with a Zoom invitation link.